 Tunisia has committed to reducing its GHG-emissions by 45% by 2030 compared to 2010, and transport must contribute to 37% of this reduction target.
-To support the implementation of the new Regional Transport Action Plan, the EU launched the EuroMed Transport Support Project (ETSP) for a duration of 7 years (January 2017 to December 2023), including an extension due to the pandemics context.
+To support the implementation of the new Regional Transport Action Plan, the EU launched the EuroMed Transport Support Project (ETSP) for a duration of 7 years (January 2017 to December 2023), including an extension due to the context of the pandemic.